 I use a T shaped hat pin to back probe these ECM connectors.
 The results should be a varying voltage and not fixed at zero or five when the ignition key is cycled to the on position.
 Sidebar:

 The diagnostic steps above cover the most common problems.
 However, in rare cases you could have a real fuel tank pressure problem.

 A malfunctioning vent valve or a defective pump that supplies the pressure to the tank for the test can also fail.

 These problems remain a rare situation when compared to how often the sensor itself fails or wiring problems occur.

 always an automobile out there waiting to throw you a curve-ball.
 For more information about automotive electrical testing, take a look at this article covering strategy based electrical diagnosis.

 I’m getting tired of pulling the gas tank on Chevrolet and GMC trucks.
-I’m losing track of how many times I had to replace the fuel pump on a GM product.
+I’m losing track of how many times I had to replace the electric fuel pump on a General Motors automobile.

 Sidebar: Foreign car manufacturers put access hatches above the fuel tank sending unit area so that you can service these parts without removing the tank.